Nikon D7000 vs Panasonic FZ300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7000 and Panasonic Lumix DMC-FZ300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Is the Nikon D7000 better than the Panasonic FZ300 or vice versa?
 The listing below highlights the relative strengths of the two models.